 Always store all your flying equipment in a dry room, protected from direct heat.
+Leave it as loosely packed as practical.

 Your wing should be dry before being packed away.
 Moisture, heat and humidity are the worst elements for damaging your glider.
 Storing a damp glider in your car under the sun would be terrible for example.